 Many organizations offer CPE programs, but finding the right one requires research.
 Choosing a site depends on your:

 - CPE goals: There are a variety of vocational ministries, and different sites will focus on developing different pastoral skills and theories.

 - Timeline: Applications are usually due 6-8 months in advance of a CPE unit.

-- Preferred schedule: Different sites will offer a variety of part-time and full-time structures including residency, online, and hybrid programs.
+- Ministry setting: Different sites will offer a variety of part-time and full-time structures including residency, online, and hybrid programs.

 When considering a CPE site, review their website and contact their spiritual care department to determine which CPE programs are offered, what characteristics define them, and what learning theories are implemented.